WebAhead5/CSS-Project-TeamTarzan/README.md

 # 1st Project By Team Tarzan
 - [x] Part 1: Figuring Out The Purpose

-The purpose of this website was to display the capabilities of this team, designing, building, the speed and efficiency of a team that works together in synchronization.
+The purpose of this website was to display the capabilities of this team, designing, building, the speed and efficiency of a team that works together in sync.

 - [x] Part 2: Planning Everything